 Sometimes a higher dose of atazanavir (400 mg) can be used without boosting.
 If you want to do this, drug levels need to be checked (see page 19).

 If you are currently using older PIs then changing to one of these newer drugs is usually a good idea.

 It is also likely to be okay to switch between different integrase inhibitors so long as you viral load in undetectable and you dont have resistnce to these drugs.

 For people with early resistance to raltegravir or elvitegravir, it is sometimes possivle to switch to dolutegravir.

 Switching between different classes

 It is also easy to switch between different type of HIV drugs.

-For example, people who have difficulty taking efavirenz often switch this drug to atazanavir/ritonavir or to darunavir/ritonavir or to raltegravir.
+For example, people who have difficulty taking efavirenz often switch this NNRTI to a PI or an integrase inhibitor.

 Similarly, people who have trouble with a protease inhibitor can often switch to an NNRTI or an integrase inhibitor.

 Maraviroc is a CCR5 inhibitor than can sometimes be used when switching treatment